-- (1) This section applies in relation to the enrolment of a person who is enrolled under this Act but is not enrolled under the Commonwealth Act. - (2) An elector may object to the enrolment of a person on the ground that the person is not entitled to enrolment under section 72. - (3) An objection shall-

-- (a) set out the grounds on which it is made; and - (b) subject to subsection (4), be accompanied by a deposit of \$2 or any higher amount prescribed by the regulations.

-If a form is approved under s 340A (Approved forms) for an objection, Note the form must be used.

-The deposit is not payable by an elector who objects to the enrolment of a person with a mental disability.
+- (1) This section applies in relation to the enrolment of a person who is enrolled under this Act but is not enrolled under the Commonwealth Act. - (2) An elector may object to the enrolment of a person on the ground that the person is not entitled to enrolment under section 72. - (3) An objection shall- - (a) set out the grounds on which it is made; and - (b) subject to subsection (4), be accompanied by a deposit of \$2 or any higher amount prescribed by the regulations. - Note If a form is approved under s 340A (Approved forms) for an objection, the form must be used. - (4) The deposit is not payable by an elector who objects to the enrolment of a person with a mental disability.

-- (5) The commissioner shall reject an objection without notifying the person whose enrolment it concerns if - the objection is made because the enrolled person is a person with a mental disability and is not accompanied by a supporting medical certificate; or - (b) the commissioner believes on reasonable grounds that the objection is frivolous or vexatious. - (6) After the commissioner rejects an objection under subsection (4), he or she shall- - (a) if subsection (5) (a) applies-give the objector written notice of the rejection; and - (b) if subsection (5) (b) applies-give the objector an internal review notice about the decision to reject the objection.
+- (5) The commissioner shall reject an objection without notifying the person whose enrolment it concerns if- - (a) the objection is made because the enrolled person is a person with a mental disability and is not accompanied by a supporting medical certificate; or - (b) the commissioner believes on reasonable grounds that the objection is frivolous or vexatious. - (6) After the commissioner rejects an objection under subsection (4), he or she shall- - (a) if subsection (5) (a) applies-give the objector written notice of the rejection; and - (b) if subsection (5) (b) applies-give the objector an internal review notice about the decision to reject the objection. - Note For how documents may be given, see Legislation Act 2001, pt 19.5. - (7) If- - (a) an objection is made to the enrolment of a person; or - (b) the commissioner believes on reasonable grounds that an enrolled person is not entitled to be enrolled (other than the ground that the person is a person with a mental disability);

-For how documents may be given, see Legislation Act 2001, pt 19.5.
-Note the commissioner shall, subject to subsection (5), give the person written notice of the objection or belief inviting the person to respond within 21 days after the date of the notice.
+the commissioner shall, subject to subsection (5), give the person written notice of the objection or belief inviting the person to respond within 21 days after the date of the notice.